When she answered the phone all she could hear is crying on the other end.

 The panel found the evidence of Autumn Windego to be convincing.

-She is the first in four generations of her family to raise her own children, after growing up in care herself as a Crown ward and being a child of rape.
+She is the first in four generations of her family to raise her own children, after growing up in care herself as a Crown ward.

 Autumn Windego wouldn’t speak to the contents of the internal report, but said she got into child welfare to help people like herself.